Jeremy enjoys dueling in between working as a chemical analyst and campus building manager.

 When playing Yu-Gi-Oh (also called Duel Monsters), your deck's construction determines your chances of victory.
-Monsters in particular are the backbone of just about any deck; you can determine a monster's level by counting the number of orange stars near the upper right corner of the card.
+Monsters, in particular, are the backbone of just about any deck; you can determine a monster's level by counting the number of orange stars near the upper right corner of the card.

-Today, we'll examine six awesome level 10 behemoths - these beasts can take some effort to summon, but when they hit the field, your opponent's chance of winning plummets.
+Today, we'll examine six awesome level-10 behemoths.
+These beasts can take some effort to summon, but when they hit the field, your opponent's chance of winning plummets.

 6. Leo, the Keeper of the Sacred Tree

 He's fearsome when played, too.
 His 3100 Attack alone is enough to demolish most foes, and his effect prevents him from being targeted by your opponent's cards, except during your Main Phase 2.
-For those who don't know, your Main Phase 2 can be skipped entirely, so if you're worried that your opponent has something ready to counter Leo, just use your Main Phase 1 to summon monsters play cards, then skip the second.
+For those who don't know, your Main Phase 2 can be skipped entirely, so if you're worried that your opponent has something ready to counter Leo, just use your Main Phase 1 to summon monsters and play cards, then skip the second.

 In short, Leo's strong, hard to kill, and works well in any deck with Tuner monsters.

-Here we have a unique Level 10 creature; Tragoedia is actually pretty easy to summon, and that's what makes it so great.
+Here we have a unique level-10 creature; Tragoedia is actually pretty easy to summon, and that's what makes it so great.
 Whenever you take battle damage (which happens a lot), you're allowed to special-summon Tragoedia from your hand.
 Then, it'll gain 600 Attack and Defense for each card in your hand.
 Just wait until you have five or six cards in hand, and the Attack can easily reach 3000!

-Plus, its has two nice, if situational, effects.
+Plus, it has two nice, if situational, effects.
 First, you can send one monster from your hand to your Graveyard to take control of one of your opponent's monsters with the same level as the sent monster.
 Second, you can target one monster in your Graveyard, then change Tragoedia's level to that monster's level.
-This level-changing can help with Xyz summoning, or diminish the effects of cards like Burden of the Mighty (which weakens a monster the higher its level).
+This level-changing can help with xyz summoning, or diminish the effects of cards like Burden of the Mighty (which weakens a monster the higher its level).